open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 #BeLL-Apps: Communities and Nations
+##Objective
+* Learn more about the BeLL and its interface
+* Configure the BeLL Community you initialized in Step 1
+* Explore the BeLL software, upload resources, and submit your configuration to an Admin

 ##Introduction

 The BeLL (Basic e-Learning Library) is not only a library, but also an individualized learning system, where students can select their own books and courses to target their individual goals.
 The two kinds of BeLL apps are described below.